 But it's not the end of the story: meanwhile, in the remote & mysterious Russia...
 The new and improved TU-444 keeps the dream alive, and then some!

 The Soviet Tu-444 was the first commercial SST aircraft flown (built almost entirely on KGB money & Soviet military technology).
 It was withdrawn after a short time due to crashes and problems (not again!), but not before motivating Europeans and Americans to accelerate their own projects.
 Today, the Tupolev Aircraft Design Bureau seems determined to keep the project alive and, perhaps one day, we will see these plans result in next-generation Supersonic Transport (which will not be plagued by problems and accidents).

 (images credit: Tupolev.ru)

-Article written by Avi Abrams, Dark Roasted Blend.
+Article by Avi Abrams, Dark Roasted Blend.

 Sources and further reading: Tupolev.ru, Hiller Aviation Museum, Testpilot.ru, Boeing, Global Security Military site

 "Dark Roasted Blend" - All Kinds of Weird and Wonderful Things, Discovered Daily!"

 DRB is a top-ranked and respected source for the best in art, travel and fascinating technology, with a highly visual presentation.
-Our in-depth articles in many categories make DRB a highly visual online magazine, bringing you quality entertainment every time you open your "feed" reader or visit our site.
+Our in-depth articles in many categories make DRB a highly visual online magazine, bringing you quality entertainment every time you open your "feed" reader or visit our site - About DRB

 Connect with us and become part of DRB on Facebook, Twitter, Pinterest, Google Plus; make sure to subscribe to our updates.